 The best refrigerator to buy in 2023, according to our readers (and it's $1,300 off during the Discover Samsung sale)

-It's a great time to invest in a new refrigerator.
+Want to save big on a bestselling Samsung refrigerator?
 Our No. 1 CBS Essentials reader-loved fridge is deeply discounted right now during the Discover Samsung spring sales event.

 - Related: How we choose our products